100-m/100m.io/extra/docs/file-security.md

 - **Github** - 1 user account + 1 ssh keys (with passphrase) per developer

 ### Incidents
-- Frontend and Backend code exceptions **are monitored** and will automatically notify **support@100m.io**.
+- Frontend and Backend code exceptions **are monitored**.
+- API calls and Batch runs **are monitored**.
-- DDOS attempts **are catched** by Cloudflare and will automatically notify **support@100m.io**.
+- DDOS attempts **are catched** by Cloudflare.
-- Suspect Backend connections or attempts can be monitored at a proxy level or a software level via solutions like Sqreen but **are not monitored** at this moment.
+- Suspect Backend connections or attempts **are not monitored**, proxy rules can be created if needed or a software level via solutions like Sqreen can be installed if needed.
-- APIs and Batches **are monitored** and expose searchable logs + will automatically notify **support@100m.io** on uncommon log pattern.
-- The procedure for any reports (issues, incidents, crisis) is to contact **support@100m.io** with the corresponding report type.
+- The procedure for any reports (bug, issue, incident, crisis) is to contact **support@100m.io** with the corresponding report type.

+Monitored system expose searchable logs and notify **support@100m.io** on uncommon behavior.

-- Every Team Members are notified by **support@100m.io** emails and will analyse the issues, respond with an ETA and coordinate internally the issue.
+Every 100m Team Members are notified by **support@100m.io** emails.
+The first member to read the incident email will coordinate it and:
+  - reply internally with a report status (bug, issue, incident, crisis).
+  - reply to the client with an Estimated Time of Resolution or an Acknowledgement and a responsible contact.
+  - call the responsible if the report status escalate to a high risk incident or crisis.
+  - treat the issue or call the responsible.
+  - mark the issue notification as resolved.

 <footer>